nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-Professor’s input of Student’s ID / Status Tag is incorrect (e.g. misspell) / accessing FYP that does not exist.
+Professor’s input of Student’s ID / Status Tag is incorrect (e.g. misspell), or Professor is accessing FYP that does not exist.
     * 1a1.
 JerylFypManager shows an error message.
     * 1a2.
 Professor keys in his input again.